hidoshik/frontend-project-44/README.md

 Welcome to the Brain Games!

-You are invited to test your brain power with five quick and easy (or not so easy) games, every single one of which includes three rounds.
+You are invited to test your brain power with five quick and easy games, every single one of which includes three rounds.
 In order to win you have to give a correct answer to a question presented in each round.
 If you happen to make a mistake, don`t get discouraged and try again.
-Are you ready to accept the challenge?

 <table>
 <tr><td><a href="#brain-even">Brain-even</a></td><td><a href="#brain-calc">Brain-calc</a></td><td><a href="#brain-gcd">Brain-gcd</a></td><td><a href="#brain-progression">Brain-progression</a></td><td><a href="#brain-prime">Brain-prime</a></td></tr>